-However, they are NOT a guarantee and no liability for anything that happens as a result of following these guidelines or not following them is accepted by Sydney Bamboo or anybody else for any reason or under any circumstances no matter what technical grammatical, technical, syntax or other linguistic error you may find in these guidelines which could possibly be misinterpreted (either through very hard work or by a simple mistake) these guidelines serve as an account of our experience by which someone with no experience may learn from.
+These guidelines are NOT a guarantee and no liability for anything that happens as a result of following these guidelines or not following them is accepted by Sydney Bamboo or anybody else for any reason or under any circumstances no matter what.

-Should you have any comments of advice for use then we welcome them and acknowledge that there are many people in the world who know more about growing bamboo than we do.
+Should you have any comments or advice for us then we would be genuinely pleased to hear from you.
+Whilst we know what we are doing we acknowledge that there are many people in the world who know more about growing bamboo than we do.